MinchinWeb/blog.minchin.ca/content/20101114-my-new-un-friend-photo-41-project-365.md

 I went rambling through the bushes and brought home a visitor that I quickly dispatched.
 But first, he turned into my photo subject.
-As a photo subject, a bug of this size is increadibly hard to shoot -- the distance between in and out of focus is a matter of millimeters.
+As a photo subject, a bug of this size is incredibly hard to shoot -- the distance between in and out of focus is a matter of millimetres.
 Some of my other bug pictures haven't turned out because I can't hold still enough!
 It doesn't help either that it is near impossible to tell on the camera screen whether something this small is in focus either.
 But I